the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-error-management.md

 ## 4. Troubleshooting

 Dealing with unintelligible errors, both in your code (automating error management) and other peoples' (troubleshooting).

+How do you make sure you detect a silent failure state?
+How to get your code to warn you that things are not going as planned?
+How do you start making your assumptions explicit, and make sure a fire is not happening under your nose without your knowledge?

+>The major difference between a thing that might go wrong and a thing that cannot possibly go wrong is that when a thing that cannot possibly go wrong goes wrong it usually turns out to be impossible to get at or repair.
+> Douglas Adams

 ## Checklist